galdebert/notes/git/git-cheat-sheet.md

 > Sadly, no. (Not that I know of, at least.)

 <!------------------------------------------------------>
-## When a submodule was added to a repo you already clones, how to initialize the submodule locally?
+## When a submodule was added to a repo you already cloned, how to initialize the submodule locally?

 `git submodule update --init --recursive`